pagkly/Zed/Investopedia4/Understanding Delivered Ex Ship (DES) and its Requirements.md

 ## Delivered Ex Ship (DES) Explained

-Contracts involving international transportation often contain abbreviated trade terms that describe details such as the time and place of delivery, payment, at what point the risk of loss shifts from the seller to the buyer, and who pays for the costs of freight and insurance.
+Contracts involving international transportation often contain abbreviated trade terms that describe details such as the time and place of delivery, payment, at what point the [[Risk|risk]] of loss shifts from the seller to the buyer, and who pays for the costs of freight and insurance.
 DES was just one type of such an international trade contract.

 ## Incoterms Define Shipping Terms

 The most commonly known trade terms are known as "incoterms," short for "international commercial terms."
-The [[International Chamber of Commerce]](https://www.investopedia.com/terms/i/international-chamber-of-commerce-icc.asp) (ICC), an organization, publishes them aiming to foster trade and commerce internationally.
+The [[International Chamber of Commerce]](https://www.investopedia.com/terms/i/international-chamber-of-[[Commerce|commerce]]-icc.asp) (ICC), an organization, publishes them aiming to foster trade and commerce internationally.
 ICC promotes and protects open markets for goods and services.

 [Incoterms](https://www.investopedia.com/terms/i/incoterms.asp) are often identical in form to domestic terms such as the [[American Uniform Commercial Code]](https://www.investopedia.com/terms/u/uniform-commercial-code.asp) (UCC), but they have different meanings.
 Parties to a contract must expressly indicate the governing law of their terms as a result.